-Magnesium’s benefits can include reduced symptoms from conditions such as chronic pain, fatigue and insomnia.
-Magnesium may also provide protection from a number of chronic diseases, especially those associated with aging and stress.
+Magnesium benefits can include reduced symptoms from conditions such as chronic pain, fatigue and insomnia.
+Magnesium benefits may also include protection from a number of chronic diseases, especially those associated with aging and stress.

-Recently re-discovered as an overlooked key to good health, a number of medical researchers are recommending increases to the RDA for magnesium — sometimes suggesting as much as double the current recommendations — to ensure protection from diseases such as osteoporosis and hypertension.
+In addition to exercise and eating right, the role magnesium plays was recently re-discovered as an overlooked key to good health.
+A number of medical researchers know the benefits of taking magnesium and are recommending increases to the RDA for magnesium — sometimes suggesting as much as double the current recommendations — to ensure protection from diseases such as osteoporosis and hypertension.

 Magnesium is known to reduce muscle tension, lessen pain associated with migraine headaches, improve sleep, and address neurological disorders such as anxiety and depression.